quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces/ostep_part20_38._Redundant_D.md

 ---

 #### RAID-4 Sequential Read Performance
 Explanation of how sequential reads in RAID-4 use all disks except the parity disk for optimal performance.
-The effective bandwidth is \((N-1)·SMB/s\).
+The effective bandwidth is $(N-1)·SMB/s$.
 :p What is the throughput for sequential reads in a RAID-4 system?
 ??x
-Sequential reads in RAID-4 can utilize all disks except the parity disk, delivering an optimal effective bandwidth of \((N-1)·SMB/s\).
-This means that \(N-1\) out of \(N\) drives are used simultaneously to read data. x??
+Sequential reads in RAID-4 can utilize all disks except the parity disk, delivering an optimal effective bandwidth of $(N-1)·SMB/s $.
+This means that $ N-1 $out of$ N$ drives are used simultaneously to read data. x??

 ---